International Program on Holocaust and Genocide Education

 Advancing education about the Holocaust and genocide globally

-The International Conference on Education and the Holocaust (ICEH) is a programme undertaken jointly by UNESCO and the United States Holocaust Memorial Museum (USHMM) to enable education stakeholders from all regions of the world to develop long-term educational, cultural and academic initiatives that can contribute to institutionalize education about the Holocaust and genocide in their respective country.
+The International Program on Holocaust and Genocide Education (IPHGE) is a programme undertaken jointly by UNESCO and the United States Holocaust Memorial Museum (USHMM) to enable education stakeholders from all regions of the world to develop long-term educational, cultural and academic initiatives that can contribute to institutionalize education about the Holocaust and genocide in their respective country.
 The project consists of a conference involving senior education stakeholders and international experts working together to design projects relevant to their national priorities and contexts.
 Following the conference, UNESCO and the USHMM assist each country team in the successful implementation of their project.

-The first and second ICEH took place in 2015 and 2017 in Washington, DC and led to the development of country-specific initiatives on education about the Holocaust and genocide in 16 different countries from all UNESCO regions.
+The first and second conferences of the IPHGE took place in 2015 and 2017 in Washington, DC and led to the development of country-specific initiatives on education about the Holocaust and genocide in 16 different countries from all UNESCO regions.

 UNESCO’s programme on education about the Holocaust and genocide is part of the Organization’s efforts to promote Global Citizenship Education to empower learners to become responsible and active global citizens who value human dignity and respect for all.